 Financial Hardship for Mesothelioma Patients

 Mesothelioma is a deadly disease, but some men and women do outlive their mesothelioma prognosis.
-After days, weeks, months, and even years of fighting, many are left with insurmountable debt which causes additional stress and pain.
+After days, weeks, months, and even years of fighting, many are left with insurmountable debt from treatment and other unforeseen costs, causing additional stress and pain.

 While they may be temporarily out of the woods, the emotions that arise from extreme financial debt may create stress that seems even worse than some of the symptoms of mesothelioma.

 Between the standard first-line therapy and new, emerging treatments, treating someone’s cancer is more expensive than ever.
 Doctors and specialists are looking for better treatments with fewer side effects.
 Unfortunately, many of these new, promising treatments can come at a high price.
-While insurance helps some, many people can’t afford what isn’t covered, and some may not even have coverage.
+While insurance helps some, many people can’t afford costs that aren’t covered, and some may not even have coverage.

 The average cost of cancer treatment in 2018 was $150,000.
 In 2016, the American Cancer Society (ACS) released the results of a 2016 case study that reviewed the cost of one woman’s treatment for stage 4 lung cancer.
 The final bill totaled $210,000.
 Her insurance, an individualized plan that cost her $272 per month, covered more than $203,000.
 Still, with what was left and after a year of coverage, she owed close to $10,000.
 This doesn’t include palliative care or treatment for complications from cancer, only what was paid to treat her primary condition.

 Ten thousand dollars is enough to put anyone in a tough position, but there are cases where a person could be left with an even bigger bill if their mesothelioma returns or if insurance doesn’t cover all treatment costs.
-For those without insurance, the circumstances are even more dire.
+For those without insurance, the circumstances get even worse.

-People who are seeking financial assistance with medical bills will often turn to banks and credit cards to help cover the cost or risk burning through their life savings.
-However, this is only a temporary fix which may make the problem worse when banks come to collect, or there is no money left for emergencies.
+People who are seeking financial assistance with medical bills will often turn to banks and credit cards to help cover the costs or risk burning through their life savings.
+However, this is only a temporary fix that can make the problem worse when banks come to collect.
+Or worse, when there’s no money left for other emergencies.
 These financial problems are one of the reasons the court system established asbestos trust funds, an essential form of compensation for mesothelioma patients.